-Grades at the 3rd 9 weeks progress report for seniors will be used in place of the final average for second semester so that honor graduates can be determined in a timely manner.
+Grades at the 3rd 9 weeks progress report for seniors will be used in place of the final average for the second semester so that honor graduates can be determined in a timely manner.

-All students with a cumulative GPA in all classes, both elective and core, of 90.00 or higher, with no rounding, will be considered honor graduates.
-To compensate for the advanced rigor or Dual Enrollment Courses, Advanced Placement Courses and Gifted Courses.
-The following points will be added to the numerical average of the students courses at the conclusion of the course:
+All students with a cumulative GPA in all classes, both elective and core, of 90.00 or higher for their weighted GPA, with no rounding, will be considered honor graduates.
+To compensate for the advanced rigor of Dual Enrollment Courses, Advanced Placement Courses and Gifted Courses.
+Rigor Points will only be provided when the unweighted average for a student is above 70 in a course.
+The following points will be added to the numerical average of the student's courses at the conclusion of the course as part of the weighted average only: